sarahbonnin/CRG_RIntroduction/functionsbasics.md

 	+ examples.
 	+ detailed description.

-* Example of a function
+* Get the example of a function:
 ```{r}
 example(mean)
 ```